Cheltenham gained its own parliamentary representative in the Great Reform Act of 1832.

-Since then, the town has elected 20 people as its Member of Parliament.
+Since then, the town has elected 20 people as its Members of Parliament.
 So far, it has been represented by nine Liberals (or ‘Whigs’ in the early days and today Liberal Democrats), ten Conservatives (occasionally called Unionists) and one independent.
-I was Cheltenham’s Liberal Democrat MP from 2005 to 2015 and I researched my predecessors extensively but I always welcome new material and information.
+I was Cheltenham’s Liberal Democrat MP from 2005 to 2015 and this is when I began researching my predecessors.
+I always welcome new material and information.
 Please note this whole website is copyright.

 My 18 predecessors were:

 - The Honourable Craven Berkeley (Whig) 1832-47, 1848, 1852-55

 - Grenville (or Charles) Berkeley (Whig) 1848-52, 1855-56